Autumn Booster 2022

-- Pregnant women are more likely to be admitted to hospital or have a severe illness (compared with those who are not pregnant), especially in the later stages of pregnancy.
+- 'Unvaccinated or not fully vaccinated pregnant women are more likely to be admitted to hospital or have a severe illness (compared with those who are not pregnant), especially in the later stages of pregnancy.

 - Pregnant women with underlying medical conditions are at a higher risk of severe illness.